Priyanka Pathak, MSW

 Therapy for Anxiety & Depression

-At first, your anxiety and/or depression started out so small that you could just tolerate the mild interference.
-Then, at some point, this invisible, mental affliction seemed to take hold and became a key player in your life.
-The unique way it shows up in you makes you feel uncertain about your ability to fulfill your responsibilities and be present in your relationships.
-It may either appear when you’re around certain activating situations or may just linger on and on.
+At first, your anxiety and/or depression started out so small that you could tolerate the mild interference.
+Then, at some point, this invisible, mental affliction seemed to take hold and became a key feature in your life.
+The unique way this disturbance shows up in you makes you feel uncertain about your ability to fulfill your responsibilities and be present in your relationships.
+It may appear when you’re around certain activating situations or may just linger on and on.
 I provide therapy to address the roots of your depression and/or anxiety, while helping you find healthy coping mechanisms that work for you.
-You will also gain skills for dealing with emotional triggers so that you can more confidently move through the world and live the life the you want.
+You will also gain skills to manage with emotional triggers so that you can more confidently move through the world and live the life that you want.

 Therapy for Emotional Trauma

 Traumatic events from the past can bring up raw, big emotions and physical sensations in such a way that your concentration, mood, and sense of safety feel hijacked.
 A natural response after experiencing traumatic events is to avoid reminders of those events, leaving you feeling continually wounded.
 You may feel overly anxious, angry, sad, and/or detached from your relationships.
 Trauma-focused therapy can help pack away those memories in a way that recalling them or experiencing reminders no longer carries so much power.
-I approach processing emotional trauma gently by drawing from Trauma-Focused Cognitive Behavioral Therapy and offering Eye Movement Desensitization and Reprocessing Therapy (EMDR) as appropriate.
+I approach processing emotional trauma gently by drawing from Trauma-Focused Cognitive Behavioral Therapy and offer Eye Movement Desensitization and Reprocessing Therapy (EMDR) as appropriate.
 Trauma-focused care starts with strengthening your sense of safety here and now, identifying your effective coping strategies for stress, and finally processing the hurtful events when you’re ready.
-The goal is to help you put the memories away in a better way that returns your power back to you.
+The goal is to help you put the memories away in a way that restores your power.

 Background, Education, and Training

-Before joining YCC, I was a clinician in the community mental health setting providing individual and family therapy, as well as case management services, to adolescents and young adults of diverse backgrounds experiencing moderate to severe mental and behavioral health challenges.
-These and other experiences working with youth allow me to work comfortably with this age group in the outpatient setting.
-My prior years of working in the Public Health field further rooted my awareness about the environmental and social determinants of health.
+I have been working primarily with adults – individuals, couples, and families since joining YCC in the fall of 2022.
+Before YCC, I was a clinician in the community mental health setting providing individual and family therapy, as well as case management services, to adolescents and young adults of diverse backgrounds who were experiencing moderate to severe mental and behavioral health challenges.
+My prior years of working in the Public Health field form my foundational awareness about environmental and social determinants of health.
 Complementary insights I gained while working on my Master’s in Social Work affirmed my approach of seeing clients within their social, environmental, and historical experience, rather than assuming that their mental health problems are rooted solely in clients’ minds.

 The most important factor in good therapy is the connection between the client and the therapist.